-- 15.(1) Subject to sub-paragraph (4), you must, within 28 days of- - (a) your authority's code of conduct being adopted or the mandatory provisions of this model code being applied to your authority; or - (b) your election or appointment to office (if that is later), register your financial interests and other interests, where they fall within a category mentioned in paragraph 10(2)(a) in your authority's register of members' interests by providing written notification to your authority's monitoring officer. - (2) Subject to sub-paragraph (4) You must, within 28 days of becoming aware of any new personal interest falling within paragraph 10(2)a, register that new personal interest in your authority's register of members" interests by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer. - (3) Subject to sub-paragraph (4), you must, within 28 days of becoming aware of any change to a registered personal interest falling within a category mentioned in paragraph 10(2)(a), register that change in your authority's register of members' interests by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer. - (4) Sub-paragraphs (1), (2) and (3) do not apply to sensitive information determined in accordance with paragraph 16(1). - (5) Sub-paragraphs (1) and (2) do not apply if you are a member of a relevant authority which is a community council when you act in your capacity as a member of such an authority. - (6) You must, when disclosing a personal interest in accordance with paragraph 11 for the first time, register that personal interest in your authority's register of members' interests by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer.
+- 15.(1) Subject to sub-paragraph (34), you must, within 28 days of- - (a) your authority's code of conduct being adopted or the mandatory provisions of this model code being applied to your authority; or - (b) your election or appointment to office (if that is later), - register your financial interests and other interests, where they fall within a category mentioned in paragraph 10(2)(a) in your authority's register maintained under section 81(1) of the Local Government Act 2000 of members" interests by providing written notification to your authority's monitoring officer. - (2) Subject to sub-paragraph (4) You must, within 28 days of becoming aware of any new personal interest or change to any personal interest registered under sub-paragraph (1)falling within paragraph 10(2)a, register that new personal interest in your authority's register of members" interests or change by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer. - (2)(3) Subject to sub-paragraph (4), you must, within 28 days of becoming aware of any change to a registered personal interest falling within a category mentioned in paragraph 10(2)(a), register that change in your authority's register of members' interests by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer. - (3)(4) Sub-paragraphs (1), (2)-and (2)3) do not apply to sensitive information determined in accordance with paragraph 16(1). - (5) Sub-paragraphs (1) and (2) will do not apply if you are a member of a relevant authority which is a town or community council when you act in your capacity as a member of such an authority. - (4)(6) You must, when disclosing a personal interest in accordance with paragraph 11 for the first time, register that personal interest in your authority's register of members' interests by providing written notification to your authority's monitoring officer, or in the case of a community council to your authority's proper officer.